-IV.
+1.3.
 Objectives

-- To ensure the school has a structured and proactive approach to identifying and supporting students who may be at educational risk. - To identify students at educational risk as early as possible to prevent further challenges and ensure timely intervention. - To provide differentiated support based on the level of student need through a tiered intervention system. - To ensure that all students, including those with additional learning needs, receive the accommodation and support they require to thrive in an inclusive environment. - To engage parents as partners in identifying challenges and supporting their child's education. - To minimize factors that contribute to educational disengagement and dropout by addressing attendance issues, disruptive behavior, and social-emotional challenges.
+- a.
+To ensure the school has a structured and proactive approach to identifying and supporting students who may be at educational risk. - b.
+To identify students at educational risk as early as possible to prevent further challenges and ensure timely intervention. - c.
+To provide differentiated support based on the level of student need through a tiered intervention system. - d.
+To ensure that all students, including those with additional learning needs, receive the accommodations and support they require to thrive in an inclusive environment.

+- e.
+To engage parents as partners in identifying challenges and supporting their child's education. - f.
+To minimize factors that contribute to educational disengagement and dropout by addressing attendance issues, disruptive behavior, and social-emotional challenges.

-V. Alignment with UAE and ADEK Guidelines
+1.4.
+Alignment with UAE and ADEK Guidelines

-- 2024 (September) ADEK_School_Educational Risk Policy_v.1.1 which mandates schools to have a structured mechanism for identification, intervention, and ongoing monitoring. - Federal Decree Law No. (31) of 2021 Promulgating the Crimes and Penalties and its amendments.
+- a.
+2024 (September) ADEK_School_Educational Risk Policy_v.1.1 which mandates schools to have a structured mechanism for identification, intervention, and ongoing monitoring. - b.
+Federal Decree Law No. (31) of 2021 Promulgating the Crimes and Penalties and its amendments.

-VI.
+II.
 Definitions